GajenderI/GajenderI/README.md

 - 👋 Hi, I’m @GajenderI
 - 👀 I’m interested in ...
-Open source and IBMi
+Open source on IBMi
 - 🌱 I’m currently learning ...
-TypeScript, PureScript and everything else
+TypeScript, PureScript and Devops
 - 💞️ I’m looking to collaborate on ... a lot of things
 - 📫 How to reach me ... gajender@eradani.com